christian-luntok/CL/src/pages/logs/weekly-habits.md

 ---

 I think all these habits are very worthwhile to do and I really enjoy doing them.
-But at the same time, I get the feeling that I'm already behind everyday because of these tasks that I imposed on myself that I shouldn't escape.
+But at the same time, I get the feeling that when the day starts I'm already feeling behind because of these tasks that I imposed on myself that I shouldn't escape.